vg-json-data/sm-json-data/strats.md

 A `comeInWithRMode` object does not have any properties.

 A `comeInWithRMode` entrance condition must match with a `leaveWithGModeSetup` entrance condition on the other side of the door.
 It comes with the following implicit requirements:
-- The tech requirement `canEnterRMode`.
+- The tech requirement `canRMode`.
 - The `XRayScope` item requirement.
 - A requirement to have at least 1 reserve energy.
 - A requirement to damage down to 0 energy, triggering reserves (causing the reserve energy to become zero and the regular energy to become what the reserve energy was).